 If you believe being part of the SAB would be of interest to your organisation, please do not hesitate to reach out to us!
 We would be keen to discuss or answer any questions you may have regarding joining our network of experts.
 Contact: Valentina Ruiz firstname.lastname@example.org

-The project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (JU) under grant agreement No 875089.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and United Kingdom, France, Austria, Belgium, Spain, Germany, Italy, Czechia, Switzerland, Norway.
+This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking (now Clean Hydrogen Partnership) under Grant Agreement No 875089.
+This Joint Undertaking receives support from the European Union’s Horizon 2020 Research and Innovation program, Hydrogen Europe and Hydrogen Europe Research.